OpenF2/F2/docs/src/container-development.md

 #### 5. Register App

 Since you started with the `AppConfig` and now have the `AppManifest` from step 2 along with an HTML page containing the embedded app, all that remains is a simple call to F2.
+Registering pre-loaded apps with F2.js means passing _both_ the `AppConfig` and `AppManifest` to `F2.registerApps()` as shown in the example below.

 ```javascript
 var _appConfig = {